-In fact, compression is a key component of the Rapid Recovery Program for many of our New Jersey plastic surgery patients at the Parker Center, so we decided to share the “whys” and “hows” of compression to help you understand its benefits.
+In fact, compression is a key component of the Rapid Recovery Program for many of our plastic surgery patients at the Parker Center, so we decided to share the “whys” and “hows” of compression to help you understand its benefits.

 Compression can be a patient’s best friend after cosmetic surgery, helping to minimize swelling, promote faster healing, and support your new contours for optimal results.

 When patients hear the phrase “compression garment,” they tend to think of Spanx, or the thick, tan stockings for sale in the drugstore to help with varicose veins.
 While similar in some ways, the compression garments we give our patients to wear after plastic surgery are pretty high-tech, specifically constructed to facilitate healing and enhance results.

 Made from strong, synthetic fabrics such as nylon and lycra, post-op compression garments have a graduated, three-dimensional stretch that provides comfortable support and directs subcutaneous fluid (a.k.a. swelling) to be reabsorbed by the body.
 High-quality garments contain anti-microbial, breathable fabric both to improve comfort and prevent skin irritation.

 Compression garments are available for nearly every part of the body, and come in a variety of styles and sizes.
 Body procedures typically require a garment that extends from below the breasts and fits at the bottom like a leotard or girdle, with openings to allow you to use the bathroom without taking the garment completely off.
 Following breast augmentation, patients sometimes are asked to wear a surgical compression bra, which looks similar to a high-impact sports bra without underwire.
 Following neck liposuction, patients are fitted with a compression strap that wraps around the back of the head and underneath the chin to form a “sling.”

 Why do I need compression after liposuction (or any other procedure)?